 - This recipe is naturally vegan and can be made gluten-free using a 1-1 gluten-free flour blend.

-- These donuts combine apple cider, apple sauce and even apple cider vinegar and fall spices for a donut that is filled with apple flavour.
+- This recipe combines apple cider, apple sauce and even apple cider vinegar and fall spices for a donut that is filled with apple flavour.

-- These donuts take less than 30 minutes to make!
-10 minutes to prepare, and 10 minutes in the oven!
+- The donuts take less than 30 minutes to make!
+10 minutes to prepare, 10 minutes in the oven, and 10 minutes to cool.

 - If you don’t have a donut pan, you can still make this recipe in a muffin pan.
 (And bake them a bit longer, about 15-20 minutes)